RedHatProductSecurity/rapidast/helm/README.md

 `values.yaml` contains various configuration items including a RapiDAST config template and default scan policy.
 Either you modify it for your environment or override by using `--set-file`, `--set` or `-f`.

-For example, using `--set-file config`, it is possible to update configuration for RapiDAST scans.
+For example, using `--set-file rapidastConfig`, it is possible to update configuration for RapiDAST scans.

 ```
 $ helm install rapidast ./helm/chart/ --set-file rapidastConfig=<your-rapidast-config-with-container-type-none.yaml>